10 Best Banks in North Carolina

 Savings Accounts

 Similarly, FNB’s FirstRate Savings is their standard savings account.
 The $5 monthly fee can be waived with a $500 balance.
 It has a tiered APY that tops out at 0.05%, which, while higher than other banks on this list, still is not very competitive.
-If you want to earn interest with higher rates, consider FNB’s Money Market account (with an average of 0.40% APY) or promotional CD specials (averaging 3.50% APY).
+If you want to earn interest with higher rates, consider FNB’s Money Market account with rates as high as 5% or CDs with rates of 1% – 1.5%.

 You can visit one of North Carolina’s 88 FNB branches or manage your bank accounts online or via the mobile app.
-There you can easily monitor your credit score, check your account balances, and transfer money.
+You can easily monitor your credit score, check your account balances, and transfer money on the app.
 You can also access the eStore, an online tool that helps you choose the right accounts and services for your needs.

 Pros: